Frameworks hub

 Van Westendorp Price Sensitivity Meter

-The Van Westendorp framework uses 4 questions to surface a defensible price range for any product.
-Here's how to run it, interpret results, and avoid the cheapest mistakes.
+The Van Westendorp framework uses 4 questions to surface a defensible price range.
+Here's how to run it, interpret the results, and avoid the usual mistakes.

 Ready to make your next product a success?